Profession Calculators

 What This Calculator Does

-This soil amendment rate calculator determines the amount of lime, gypsum, sulfur, or other amendments needed to adjust soil pH based on soil test results.
-It accounts for soil texture (sand through clay), incorporation depth, and amendment type to calculate tons per acre application rates and total material costs.
-The calculator supports both pH-raising amendments (ag lime, dolomitic lime, pelletized lime, wood ash) and pH-lowering amendments (elemental sulfur, aluminum sulfate, gypsum, iron sulfate) using 2026 material pricing.
+This soil amendment rate calculator determines the pounds or tons per acre of lime, gypsum, sulfur, or other amendments needed to adjust soil pH based on your soil test results.
+It accounts for soil texture (sandy through clay), incorporation depth, and amendment type.
+It supports pH-raising products: ag lime, dolomitic lime, pelletized lime, and wood ash, and pH-lowering products: elemental sulfur, aluminum sulfate, and iron sulfate.
+The calculator factors in each product's effective calcium carbonate equivalent (CCE) and includes 2026 material pricing for total cost per acre and the entire operation.

 The Formula

-The base application rate depends on the amendment type and the magnitude of pH change needed.
-Soil texture is the most important modifier: sandy soils have low buffering capacity and require less amendment per pH unit (0.6x factor), while clay soils have high buffering capacity and require significantly more (1.6x factor).
-Incorporation depth adjusts the rate proportionally from the standard 6-inch depth.
-For liming, the base rate is approximately 1.5 tons of ag lime per pH unit on loam soil.
-For acidifying with elemental sulfur, the base rate is approximately 0.15 tons per pH unit on loam.
+The base application rate depends on the amendment type and the magnitude of pH change needed (number of units to move).
+Soil texture is the dominant modifier: sandy soils have low buffering capacity and require far less amendment per pH unit change (0.6x factor) compared to clay soils with high buffering capacity (1.6x factor).
+The incorporation depth factor scales the rate proportionally from the standard 6-inch reference depth.
+The CCE adjustment corrects for lime quality: a product with 75% CCE requires 33% more material than a product with 100% CCE to achieve the same pH change.
+Always confirm CCE on the product's guaranteed analysis.

 Step-by-Step Example